ElifKarakutukDinc/Stackoverflow-Tag-Analysis/README.md

 6-Polygon chart shows the top 10 tags by accepted answer.
 Tag with the most approved answers is about ‘Subjective’.

 ## Time Analysis:

-https://public.tableau.com/views/StackoverflowTimeAnalysis/StacoverflowTimeanalysis?:language=en&:display_count=y&publish=yes&:origin=viz_share_link
+You can check my Tableau Public page for looking dashbord about time analysis: https://public.tableau.com/views/StackoverflowTimeAnalysis/StacoverflowTimeanalysis?:language=en&:display_count=y&publish=yes&:origin=viz_share_link

 1-The question’s counts by time groups in day.